 From here on out the trail slowly eases up on the gradient, but the top seems forever distant.
 Stagger to the top, ooh and ahh a few times.
 Take a selfie.
 Check the status of your brake pads and hope you have been doing your forearm exercise since you have 5000' to descend.

 Ward Mountain dominates the Bitterroot Valley south of Hamilton and has the only trail in the range open to bikes.

 Drive up Roaring Lion Rd

-More Stats for Ward Mountain mountain bike trail
+More Stats for Ward Mountain multi-use trail trail

 Altitude change4,829 ft

 Altitude max9,114 ft